ISTESRMNCR/CODE-CAMP-2020/content/judges/ApanTrikha/index.md

 - Connect with Apan on [LinkedIN](https://in.linkedin.com/in/apan-trikha-92737b159)

-### WE ARE HAPPY TO HAVE YOU AS A JUDGE In CODE CAMP 1.0
+### WE ARE HAPPY TO HAVE HIM AS A JUDGE In CODE CAMP 1.0